pkasemir/find-the-command/README.md

 If the program `fzf` is installed, it will be used to select the packages and show a nice preview of the package and it's files.

-There is also systemd timer included to update pacman files database on daily basis, so you are less likely to need to update it manually, just run once the following:
+There is also systemd timer from package `pacman-contrib` to update pacman files database on weekly basis, so you are less likely to need to update it manually, just run once the following:

-	# systemctl enable pacman-files.timer
+	# systemctl enable pacman-filesdb-refresh.timer

 Similarly, if using pkgfile you can enable the pkgfile update timer with: